teresko/palladium/README.md

 The `createEmailIdentity()` method can throw  [`IdentityConflict`](https://github.com/teresko/palladium/blob/master/src/Palladium/Exception/IdentityConflict.php) exception, if email has already used for a another&nbsp;identity.

-The `createEmailIdentity()` method was an optional third parameter, that defines the lifespan on the email verification token in seconds.
+The `createEmailIdentity()` method has an optional third parameter, that defines the lifespan on the email verification token in seconds.
 When applied, the previous example looks as following:

 ```php
 <?php